 I have thin, fine hair that I needed to wash daily because my scalp was so overstimulated by detergents.
 Once I retrained my scalp I just needed to find something that would make my hair look clean, if even for one day.
 No luck.
 I mixed clays with vinegar and wondered why I was rubbing dirt in my hair to clean it.
 I tested and tried recipes from all over the web and none of them gave me what I wanted; clean looking hair.
 It was actually clean, really.
 It just looked like I hadn’t showered in a month – for 6 straight months.
-My self esteem took a hot.
-I never felt confident or attravtive.
+My self-esteem took a hit.
+I never felt confident or attractive.
 Just icky.

 I ran one last search and found a suggestion for dark rye flour for hair like mine; fine, thin and prone to be greasy.
 So I put down the fancy bottle of chemicals and bought a bag of flour.

 On a whim, I decided to use the orange blossom water to mix with the flour.
 Genius!!
 This stuff cleans and smells divine.

 I use just a Tablespoon of the flour (which has a pH of 5, so my scalp and hair are happy) and mix it with enough orange blossom water to turn it into a thick pudding or pancake batter.
 I can’t wait to try it with rose water!